renovatebot/renovate/docs/usage/configuration-options.md

 ### replacementVersion

 This config option only works with some managers.
-We're working to support more managers, subscribe to issue [renovatebot/renovate#14149](https://github.com/renovatebot/renovate/issues/14149) to follow our progress.
+We are working to support more managers, subscribe to issue [renovatebot/renovate#14149](https://github.com/renovatebot/renovate/issues/14149) to follow our progress.
 For a list of managers which do not support replacement read the `replacementName` config option docs.

 Use the `replacementVersion` config option to set the version of a replacement package.